dravalico/SocialNetwork/README.md

 This repository contains the final project for the Web Programming course held by Professor Andrea De Lorenzo at University of Trieste.
 The project consists in making a Twitter clone web app; the specs can be found [here](https://docs.google.com/document/d/1De075kDpVmQpv00WpYeGG9l4qgg834PunVHAbTsE_10/edit).

-## Before starting

-Inside each of the `app` and `frontend` folders, there is a `.env` file.
-These files have been deliberately added to git to allow the application to work without further configuration and to facilitate the reading of the code, avoiding having to create new ones.

 ## Build with

 -   [Docker](https://www.docker.com/)